GrahamEckel/ml-regressions-py/README.md

-Completed:
+What has been completed in this project:
-- Linearized Simple Linear Regression with Gradient Descent
+- R/Py: SLR (linearized with Gradient Descent in Py)
-- Linearized Simple Logistic Regression with Gradient Descent
+- R/Py: Logistic (linearized with Gradient Descent in Py)

-To Do:
+- R: MLR
+- R: GLMs
+- R: Methods for variable selection in regressions
+- R: parametric bootstrapping
+- R: Elastic Net Logistic Regression (L1 and L2)

+Things left to to do:
+- Bunch of cleaning and story telling
-- Linearized Multivariate Linear Regression with Gradient Descent
+- Py: Linearized Multivariate Linear Regression with Gradient Descent
-- Linearized Multivariate Logistic Regression with Gradient Descent
+- Py: Linearized Multivariate Logistic Regression with Gradient Descent (and other GLMs)
-- L1 (LASSO) Norm Linear Regression (unsupervised)
-- L2 (RIDGE) Norm Linear Regression (supervised)
+- Py: L1 (LASSO) & L2 (RIDGE) Linear Regression
-- Regression Kernels
-- Baysian Regression
+- R/Py: Regression kernels
-- Other useful GLMs

-Direction:
-- Clean the project up:
-  * use public data
-  * call classes in main, focus on visualizations
-- Split out individual analysis to Juptyer Notebooks
+- R/Py: Bayesian regression